The indecomposable objects in the center of Deligne's category $Rep(S_t)$: Separable Frobenius monoidal functors and the monoidal center

 for any objects $V,W$ of $\cC$, satisfying the additional compatibility conditions

 For details on this definition see e.g.~\cite{AA}*{Section~3.5}, \cite{DP}.
 A Frobenius monoidal functor is \emph{separable} if, in addition, for any objects $V,W$ of $\cC$,

 Examples of Frobenius monoidal functors are obtained from the induction functor of representation categories of finite groups.
 We prove here that these Frobenius monoidal functors extend to the centers of the representation categories.
-In the following, $\Bbbk$ is any field. \begin{proposition} Let $\Bbbk$ be a field and $G\subseteq H$ be finite groups.
-Then the induction functor $\Ind_{G}^H$ induces a separable Frobenius monoidal functor
+This functor, without its Frobenius monoidal structure, already appeared in \cite{Dav}*{Theorem 3.3.2}.
+In the following, $\Bbbk$ is any field. \begin{proposition} Let $\Bbbk$ be a field and $H\subseteq G$ be finite groups.
+Then the induction functor $\Ind_{H}^G$ induces a separable Frobenius monoidal functor

 The lax and oplax monoidal structures $\mu$, $\delta$ are compatible with the braiding in the sense that the diagrams